kalmhq/docs/docs/tut-bookinfo.md

 ---
-title: Application and Routing
+title: Bookinfo Application
 ---

 Now that you've seen how Kalm works, let's setup a more representative Application.

 About Bookinfo

-This tutorial will teach you:
+This example will teach you:

 - deploy a representative application with multiple pods working together
 - configuring pods to work with eachother